Kitten Killer Virus: Essential Info to Keep Your Cat Safe

 Diagnosing the kitten killer virus is key to treating your cat.
 It involves a physical exam, blood tests, and fecal antigen tests.

 Your vet will look for symptoms like fever and vomiting.
-They’ll also check for dehydration and pain.
+They’ll also check for dehydration and Pain.
 This helps them understand your cat’s illness better.

 To confirm the diagnosis, your vet might suggest one or more tests: